MIMO Radars and Massive MIMO Communication Systems can Coexist: Simulation Results

 \section{Simulation Results}

 In this section we validate our derived results using Monte-Carlo simulations and prescribe parameter values for optimized system operation.
-Here, the communication subsystem consists of single cell massive MIMO system having $M=128$ antennas at a BS that is located at the cell centre serving $K=8$ users distributed uniformly across the cell at a carrier frequency $f_c$= 3~GHz.
-For simplicity, we assume the cell to be circular having a radius 100~m.
+Here, the communication subsystem consists of single cell massive MIMO system having $M$=128 antennas (with an inter antenna spacing equal to half the carrier wavelength) at a BS that is located at the cell centre serving $K $ = 8 users distributed uniformly across the cell, and operating at a carrier frequency $f_c$ = 3~GHz.
+The complex basedband equivalent communications and radar signals are assumed to have a bandwidth of $20$~MHz.
+The channel covariance matrix is $\boldsymbol{\Sigma}_k$ is assumed to be the identity matrix $(\mathbf{I}_M)$.
+For simplicity, we assume the cell to be circular, and having a radius 100~m.
 The communication frame consists of $1024$ channel uses with the first $K=8$ channel uses dedicated for training, and the remaining divided equally for uplink and downlink data transmission.
-The performance of the communication system, unless stated otherwise is measured in terms of the average per user achievable rate.
-For the purpose of these experiments, we consider the interference channels to be known at the BS with a $10\%$ error.
-We also apply channel inversion based power control in both uplink and downlink to better quantify SNR.
+The performance of the communication subsystem, unless stated otherwise is measured in terms of the average per user achievable rate.
+For the purpose of these experiments, we consider the interference channels to be known at the BS with a $10\%$ error (i.e. $\eta_{e}= 0.1$) and the variance of AWGN to be unity~(i.e. $N_0= 1$).
+The large scale fading path loss in wireless channels is modelled by using the simple path loss model~\cite{Jakes} with the path loss exponent being 3.6.
+We also apply channel inversion based power control in both uplink and downlink.

-On the other hand, the radar subsystem consists of a MIMO radar with $N_t=N_r=8$, transmit and receive antennas, respectively.
-Both the radar system and the target are assumed to be located randomly within the cell and their location follows the same distribution as the users.
+On the other hand, the radar subsystem consists of a MIMO radar with $N_t=N_r=8$, transmit and receive antennas.
+Both the radar subsystem and the target are assumed to be located randomly within the cell and their locations follow the same distribution as the users.
 Unless stated otherwise, the performance of the radar is quantified in terms of the radar rate derived in the previous sections.
 All the performance metrics presented in this section are generated by averaging over 10,000 realizations of the system.